LIYANG-UST/LearnHaskell/README.md

 # LearnHaskell

-An advanced, purely functional programming language.
+An advanced, purely functional programming language.\
-Cardano Plutus Smart Contract
+Smart Contracts in Cardano is based on Haskell named "Plutus". \

+Target: Build a smart contract on Cardano.

 Resources: